hetu-script/hetu-script/docs/docs/en-US/grammar/control_flow/readme.md

 'switch' statement's case could be non-const expression or variables;

 'switch' statement's body must be enclosed in curly brackets.

-However, the case branch could be a single statement without brackets;
+The case branch could be a single statement without brackets, which leading with a `=>` just like the single line function grammar; or a block, which leading with a `:`.

+The keyword `case` itself is optional.

 'switch' statement's else branch is optional.
+You can use either `default`, `else` or simply `_` to match everything else.

 If you want to match multiple values in one branch, use comma expression.